thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 /src/style.css
 ```

-2. Since, leaflet uses leaflet.css file for the proper styling and functionality of the maps we need to include it in our project.For this follow the following steps:
+2. Since, leaflet uses leaflet.css file for the proper styling and functionality of the maps we need to include it in our project.
+For this follow the following steps:
  - Go to [leaflet download page](https://leafletjs.com/download.html) download the latest .zip file
  - Extract the folder and copy leaflet.css file to leaflet folder.
  - Your project folder structure should look like this-